 The Gameboy is without doubt the most recognised console of all time, so it’s about time a new gameboy concept was produced, just so we can tease our nostalgia nerves and internally cry on the inside knowing this thing will never truly exist.
 But it’s always nice to see what artists and graphic designers come up with.

-Update: The new Gameboy you may be looking for is the Analogue Pocket release that was revealed not too long ago, and has a release date for May 2021.
+Update: The new Gameboy you may be looking for is the Analogue Pocket release that was revealed not too long ago, and has a release date for Early 2022.

 The designer known as YJ Noon wanted to redesign the old classic into a metal Gameboy with a slight curve, using fresh metals, and modern day technology to transform it into something totally unique.
 There isn’t much detail or specifications on the new Gameboy itself, but we’ll take you through what could be its features.